goforj/execx/README.md

 ### <a id="outputtrimmed"></a>OutputTrimmed

-OutputTrimmed executes the command and returns trimmed stdout.
+OutputTrimmed executes the command and returns trimmed stdout and any error.

 ```go
 out, _ := execx.Command("go", "env", "GOOS").OutputTrimmed()